:CHANnel:WAVelength

 Recommended Alternative

-The :CHANnel:WAVelength:VALue command is the preferred method of setting the channel wavelength as it set the value explicitly rather than implicitly thereby making your code more reliable and easier to read.
+The :CHANnel:WAVelength:VALue command is the preferred method of setting the channel wavelength as it sets the value explicitly rather than implicitly thereby making your code more reliable and easier to read.
 Use the :CHANnel:WAVelength:VALue:VSET? query to return a list of all supported wavelengths.

 The Wavelength selection is only displayed for plug-in modules with internal optical channels.